Blog post

 According to a 2014 study published in the American Journal of Nephrology, if you often skip meals to save money, or you don't live near places to buy fresh food, it may be harder to manage conditions like diabetes or high blood pressure, which can place you at higher risk for developing kidney disease.
 In another study published in the same journal in 2017, researchers found that if you have kidney disease and struggle to afford healthy food, your kidney disease might progress faster.

-Finding kidney-healthy foods under a limited diet and budget concerns is extremely challenging when you are starting or continuing to follow a kidney-friendly eating plan.
+Finding kidney-healthy foods under a kidney-friendly eating plan and budget concerns is extremely challenging when you are starting or continuing to follow a kidney-friendly eating plan.
 Buying pricier healthy foods can be difficult when you're managing healthcare expenses for treatments, medicines and healthcare bills.
 As a result, you may have to buy cheaper foods to lower the budget for food.
 However, these less expensive foods are more likely to be processed and ready-to-eat products.
 These products often have high sodium, potassium or phosphorus from additives that are used for better taste and a longer shelf life.
 Eating too much of these nutrients can put extra stress on your kidneys and may lead to further damage or even kidney failure.
 Therefore, it is very challenging to have a kidney-friendly eating plan when food options are limited and your meal planning is disrupted by money concerns.

 Although food insecurity is a complex problem and has no easy fix, please remember you are not fighting alone.
 Here are some tips to help you stretch your food dollars: